google/executor.nvim/README.md

    is based on the exit code of the command you ran.

 3. You can use `:ExecutorShowDetail` to reveal the detail window showing the task output.
-By default this will open in a floating window, but it can be configured to use a split too.
+By default this will open in a split window on the right hand side, but it can be configured to use a floating popup.
+The size and position of the split can be configured also.

 4. `:ExecutorHideDetail` will hide the detail window.
 By default it will open in a floating window, but it can be configured to use a split too.